mrthinger/evanMC-Launcher/README.md

 evanMC-Launcher
 ===============

-The Open Platform &amp; Open Source 1.6.2 Modpack Launcher
+The Open Platform &amp; Open Source Minecraft Modpack Launcher

-In-Progress
+To complile:

+You need to make sure you have both javafx + JSON.simple in your build path